Uncovering the power of Power BI: embedding new practices, empowering users & the handover process

 Government agencies are collecting unprecedented volumes of data, yet much of it remains untapped, trapped in silos that prevent effective decision-making and service improvements.
 This data holds immense potential to transform public services by enabling more accurate, timely insights into service delivery, effectiveness, and efficiency.
 However, the way data is currently collected, stored, and structured often renders it under-utilised or completely unused.

-In this blog, co-authored by Ali Nicholl from IOTICS and Nick Turner from CACI, we explore the critical user requirements for a data-driven smarter state and propose a scalable, federated approach to data discovery, access, and sharing.
+In this blog, co-authored by Ali Nicholl and Nick Turner from CACI, we explore the critical user requirements for a data-driven smarter state and propose a scalable, federated approach to data discovery, access, and sharing.
 By enabling real-time data access at the point of need, this approach not only empowers better public services but also provides a coherent AI-ready workflow that leverages existing legacy systems without disruptive centralisation, duplication, or increased complexity.

 The Challenge: Making Data Work for Everyone